-Both goalposts and the crossbar have the same width and depth, which do not exceed 12 cm (5 ins).
+Both goalposts and the crossbar have the same width and depth, which is not smaller than 8 cm and do not exceed 12 cm (5 ins).
 The goal lines must be approximately 5 cm of width. (replaces: The goal lines must be of the same width as the goalposts and the crossbar.)
 Nets (new:) which must not be green or white may be attached to the goals and the ground behind the goal, provided that they are properly supported and do not interfere with the goalkeeper.